simonmichael/hledger/MANUAL.md

       assets:checking

 Filtering reports by tag is work in progress.
-For the moment, you can match transactions or postings' tag values by adding `tag NAME=VALUE` on the command line.
-Limitations: VALUE must be exact, you can't test for a tag's existence, postings don't inherit their transaction's tags and this isn't supported in the web interface yet.
+For the moment, you can match transactions' or postings' tag values by adding `tag NAME=VALUE` on the command line.
+VALUE must be exact, you can't test for a tag's existence, postings don't inherit their transaction's tags and this isn't yet supported in the web interface.

 ### Default commodity